-This annual BPA event is led by the BPA executive council!
-Chapter and association officers from all around BPA come together to learn what it takes to launch their personal leadership, team performance, and members into the bright future in store through BPA.
+Chapter and state officers from all around BPA come together to learn what it takes to launch their personal leadership, team performance, and members into the bright future in store through BPA.

-ASSOCIATION FALL LEADERSHIP CONFERENCE
+STATE FALL LEADERSHIP CONFERENCE

 During the fall, associations are encouraged to hold an event for members to learn more about and get excited for the opportunities in BPA and develop leadership skills.